yetanotherco/aligned_layer/README.md

 There are also three other configuration files in the `config-files` directory for operators.
 They have their own keys and addresses.

+## Metrics [This section will be updated in #146]

+### Install Prometheus

+To install Prometheus, you can follow the instructions on the [official website](https://prometheus.io/docs/prometheus/latest/getting_started/).

+### Install Grafana

+To install Grafana, you can follow the instructions on the [official website](https://grafana.com/docs/grafana/latest/setup-grafana/installation/).

+### Aggregator Metrics

+Aggregator metrics are exposed on the `/metrics` endpoint.

+If you are using the default config, you can access the metrics on `http://localhost:9091/metrics`.

+You can also access to Prometheus on `http://localhost:9090`.

+You can also access to Grafana on `http://localhost:3000`.n

 ## FAQ

 ### What is the objective of Aligned Layer?